PotHix/pothix.github.com/content/now.md

 1. Organizing any kind of meetup.
 1. Traveling
 1. Playing Magic the gathering for fun.
 I'm playing Pauper. [my decks are here](https://www.mtgvault.com/pothix/).
 I usually play in a local game store, but it's now closed to avoid social interaction.
 1. Going to the Gym.
 Actually, going out.
-I'm avoinding anything that's not staying home.
+I'm avoiding anything that's not staying home.

 (last updated in October 2020)